circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 {: #steps }
 {:.no_toc}

 Of the several Jobs-related API endpoints available with CircleCI API v2, there is a specific endpoint you may wish to call to receive detailed information about your job.
-This API call to the `GET /project/{project_slug}/job/{job-number}`endpoint enables you to return detailed information about a specific job by passing the `project-slug` and `job-number` parameters with your request.
+This API call to the `GET /project/{project_slug}/job/{job-number}` endpoint enables you to return detailed information about a specific job by passing the `project-slug` and `job-number` parameters with your request.

-**Note** In this example, please note that whenever you see curly brackets `{}`, this represents a variable that you must manually enter in the request.
+Whenever you see curly brackets `{}`, this represents a variable that you must manually enter in the request.
+{: class="alert alert-info"}

 To return job details, perform the following steps: